livepeer/go-livepeer/README.md

 Follow the [installation guide](https://livepeer.org/docs/installation/install-livepeer).

+Packages for Arch Linux can be found on the [AUR](https://aur.archlinux.org/packages/go-livepeer-bin/).

 ## Run Livepeer

 If you are interested in participating using the network as a video developer, check out the [video developer docs](https://livepeer.org/docs/video-developers/overview).